Thursday, 14 May 2026

 11. Delta Goodrem - 'Eclipse' (Australia) 🇦🇺

-And with a package as polished and expertly crafted as this, she is all but guaranteed to end Australia's recent non-qualifying streak.
-The only thing holding 'Eclipse' back is that it is an extremely conventional Eurovision number: there is vague lyrical imagery matching the given theme ('Shadows in the moonlight, dancing with the sun / Planets are aligning to love as one'), the chord progression in the chorus is very familiar, there are some big notes towards the end, and yes, there's even a key change.
+And with a package this polished and well-produced, she is all but guaranteed to end Australia's recent non-qualifying streak.
+The only thing holding 'Eclipse' back is that it is an extremely conventional Eurovision number: there is vague lyrical imagery matching the given theme ('Shadows in the moonlight, dancing with the sun / Planets are aligning to love as one'), the chord progression in the chorus is awfully familiar, there are some big notes towards the end, and yes, there's even a key change.
 This is just a wind machine and a costume change short of scoring the whole bingo card.

-Other than that, the soaring 'Eclipse' is a perfectly solid effort.
-In spirit, this kind of reminds me of Hungary's 2011 entry 'What About My Dreams' in that it is a similarly straightforward and unashamed Eurovision tune with great vocals, slight kitsch and all.
+Other than that, the soaring 'Eclipse' is a perfectly competent effort.
+In spirit, it kind of reminds me of Hungary's 2011 entry 'What About My Dreams' in that it is a similarly straightforward and unashamed Eurovision tune with great vocals, slight kitsch and all.

 ★★★★